LearnOnDemandSystems/docs/guides/cloud-slice/AWS/aws-cloud-slice-setup.md

 1. Click **Submit**.

 AWS generally responds within 24 hours, notifying that the case has been completed and limits are increased.
+The ticket confirmation is needed before setting up AWS Cloud Slice in Lab on Demand.

 Once you have completed the above steps, and AWS has confirmed the maximum amount of accounts has been increased, you will need to [set up your Cloud Slice labs in LOD](aws-setup-cloud-sub-pool-in-lod.md).